-While it’s a great idea to convert written pieces into a videos, don’t forget that focusing solely on video content is a lot more effective.
-Think about it — you can use the audio of that piece and create a podcast out of it.
-And with some edits to the transcript, that can also serve as a great piece of blog post.
+While it’s a great idea to convert written pieces into videos, don’t forget that focusing solely on video content is a lot more effective.
+Think about it — you can use that piece’s audio and create a podcast out of it.
+And with some edits to the transcript, that can also serve as a great piece of a blog post.

-And as people now love videos more than ever, you can land a lot of clicks despite being 3rd or 4th on the Google because images (the thumbnails) appearing in searches attract a lot more clicks than plain text.
+And as people now love videos more than ever, you can land many clicks despite being 3rd or 4th on Google because images (the thumbnails) appearing in searches attract a lot more clicks than plain text.

 9. Assign a budget for paid promotion

 Even though some content creators aren’t up for paid exposure, with the explosion in content production, the comparatively cheap social media ads are a solid way to get social traffic.
 In fact, it’s the fastest way to get your content in front of qualified customers.

 Facebook is a great place to start because:

 On Facebook, you can start simply by targeting similar brand audiences.
 However, for getting the most bang out of your buck, split tests on ads do wonders.